10.10.1 IRS Electronic Signature (e-Signature) Program

 1. Each permitted electronic signing process must satisfy each of the following five requirements:

-5. There is a means to preserve the integrity of the signed electronic record in accordance with IRM 10.10.1.7, Preserving the Integrity of the Signed Electronic Record.
+5. There is a means to preserve the integrity of the signed electronic record in accordance with IRM 10.10.1.3.1.5, Preserving the Integrity of the Signed Electronic Record.

 Acceptable Forms of Electronic Signatures

-1. Any electronic sound, symbol, or process can be used as the form of electronic signature provided the form of electronic signature is permitted for use on the specific IRS document by IRS guidance.
+2. Any electronic sound, symbol, or process can be used as the form of electronic signature provided the form of electronic signature is permitted for use on the specific IRS document by IRS guidance.

-2. If permitted by IRS guidance on the specific IRS document, the following forms of electronic signature are currently permissible for use:
+3. If permitted by IRS guidance on the specific IRS document, the following forms of electronic signature are currently permissible for use:

-1. A typed name that is typed within or at the end of an electronic record, such as typed into a signature block;
+1. A typed name that is typed within or at the end of an electronic record, such as typed into a signature block.

-2. A scanned or digitized image of a handwritten signature that is attached to an electronic record;
+2. A scanned or digitized image of a handwritten signature that is attached to an electronic record.

-3. A shared secret, such as a code, password, or PIN;
+3. A shared secret, such as a code, password, or PIN.

-4. A unique biometric-based identifier, such as a fingerprint, voice print, or a retinal scan;
+4. A unique biometric-based identifier, such as a fingerprint, voice print, or a retinal scan.

-5. A handwritten signature input onto an electronic signature pad;
+5. A handwritten signature input onto an electronic signature pad.

 Note:

-See IRM Exhibit 10.10.1-1, Current Approved Methods, for a complete listing of approved signature methods and their related forms.
+See Exhibit 10.10.1-1, Current Approved Methods, for a complete listing of approved signature methods and their related forms.

 Intent to Sign the Electronic Record